kurtishdekker/mex-cuda-CT/README.md

 The purpose of this toolset is not to provide a large number of implemented reconstruction algorithms.
 See the [ASTRA<sup>1</sup>][4] or [TIGRE<sup>2</sup>][3] toolboxes for a more complete set.
 Rather, the goal here is to provide the fundamental building blocks - the projection operators - without overwhelming potential users with a myriad of options.
 That said, a sinogram filtering function for filtered backprojection reconstruction (FBP)<sup>3</sup>, and a TV-minimization based iterative reconstruction algorithm (OSC-TV)<sup>4</sup> are provided as a jumping-off point for users who want to get straight to reconstructing their projection data.

-The intended user of these tools is one who wants a direct programmatic interface to GPU-accelerated CT operations and does not need (or, perhaps, want) a standalone application or GUI.
+The intended user of these tools is one who wants a direct programmatic interface to GPU-accelerated CT operations and does not need (or, perhaps, does not want) a standalone application or GUI.

 ## installation
 Specific installation instructions are provided only for Microsoft Windows 7/10.
 An enterprising Linux user should be able to compile the tools, but this has not yet been tested.